-The most common types of ovarian cancer are epithelial cancers, which arise in the lining of the ovary, fallopian tubes or the peritoneum (the lining that covers the organs inside your abdomen).
-Although it's possible for younger women to get epithelial cancers, these usually affect women who are over the age of 45 years.
+The most common types of ovarian cancer are epithelial cancers.
+These arise in the lining of the ovary, fallopian tubes or the peritoneum (the lining that covers the organs inside your abdomen).
+Although it's possible for younger women to get epithelial cancers, these usually affect women over the age of 45 years.

 In younger women, the more common types are:

-- Borderline tumours – these are tumours that are neither completely benign nor cancerous.
+- Borderline tumours – these are tumours that are neither completely benign (don't contain cancer) nor cancerous.
 The cells are slowly dividing and are not likely to be invasive.
 The treatment usually consists of surgery only.

 - Granulosa and Sertoli–Leydig cell tumours – these are very rare cancers that arise in the supportive tissue of the ovary.